Hollow Wins | Bakugo W

 So.
 The Great Explosion Murder God Dynamight.
 Let’s talk about him.
 What he was, what he refused to become, and what he grew into.
 And why I think about him every time I sit through a meeting where nothing happens and everyone leaves feeling productive.

-Everyone thinks Bakugo is the angry rival character.
+Bakugo started off as such a boring character.
 The one-dimensional hater.
 The guy who screams DIE as a greeting and told Midoriya to jump off the roof in episode one.
-And yeah, he’s all of that.
-He’s also, in my mind, the one true genius of MHA and the character with arguably the most growth in the entire series (maybe Endeavour and Hawks are up there too?
-I don’t know.
-Bakugo’s different.)
+And yeah, that didn’t change much even by the end, the trash-talking at least.
+However, he’s also, in my mind, the only character that really deserves the title “genius (tensai)” and the character with arguably the most growth in the entire series (maybe Endeavour and Hawks are up there too, I guess?)

 He saw Midoriya.
 From the start.
 When they were kids, before quirks, before UA, before any of it.
 Bakugo watched this quirkless nobody run toward danger every single time while everyone else stood there.
-Including Bakugo, who had the most flashy quirk in the room.
-Midoriya had the spirit of a hero before he had any of the tools.
-And Bakugo, at like seven years old, clocked it.
+Including himself, despite having the flashiest quirk in the room.
+Midoriya had the spirit of a hero before anything else, and ofc, as the viewer we knew that, but I don’t think anyone other than Bakugo, at like seven years old, clocked it.

 That’s the whole tragedy of early Bakugo.
 He recognized the thing in Midoriya that All Might would eventually see.
 He saw the makings of the greatest hero in the kid everyone called useless.
 And it terrified him.
 Because if the weakest kid in the room has something you don’t, something that isn’t trainable, isn’t earnable, it’s just there, then what does your talent actually mean?